Rock Quarry Road closed due to multiple car crash

 PRECAUTIONARY/PREPAREDNESS ACTIONS...

-A Wind Chill Advisory means that very cold air and strong winds
+A Wind Chill Warning means the combination of very cold air and

 A Winter Weather Advisory for snow means that periods of